-To help manage this risk, the Branch adopts the overall policies, standards and procedures set up by AIA Group FRC which covers the approval of credit risk arising from activities (including activities that have been outsourced to third parties) regarding investing and reinsurance, including but not limited to operating cash in bank accounts, deposit placements of investment cash and treasury cash, fixed income securities, repurchase agreements, securities settlement, over-the-counter derivatives and reinsurance receivables.
+The Branch adopts the overall policies, standards and procedures set up by the Group Financial Risk Committee which covers the approval of credit risk arising from activities (including activities that have been outsourced to third parties) regarding investing and reinsurance, including but not limited to operating cash in bank accounts, deposit placements of investment cash and treasury cash, fixed income securities, repurchase agreements, securities settlement, over-the-counter derivatives and reinsurance receivables.
+These policies and standards are consistent with the Branch's Investment Philosophy and Risk Appetite, as endorsed by the Head Office's Board.